How to stay safe online - our security guide

 Choose a service that gets your money there quickly

 The quicker your money arrives, the less chance there is for a scam to take place.
 So use a service that ensures your money reaches its intended destination quickly and safely.
-90% of transfers made with WorldRemit are authorised within minutes.
+90% of transfers made with WorldRemit are ready in minutes.
 Also, check if the platform’s customer care is open before you send, just in case.
 At WorldRemit, our customer service teams are available 24/7.

 Choose a service that lets you track your transfer